mark3982/water.rs/README.md

  * more attention must be paid not to overload a network depending on your usage
  * asynchronous send (default) overload can result in excess memory usage and limits can cause lost messages

+_Also an interesting trick is the ability to inject messages back into the same channel that you send them from by simply setting the `canloop` field of a message._

 Network Bridge Types Supported
 ===